 TOY STORY 3

 Pixar already sequelized Toy Story once with Toy Story 2 (1999), which succeeded in hitting the mark just as well as the first film.
 I seem to remember an interview with Pixar CEO and Toy Story director John Lasseter at the time that said he was not interested in pursuing a Toy Story 3.
 Famous last words.
 During Pixars thorny negotiations with Disney during 2004-6, which was all about copyright and control of characters they had created, Disney wilfully inflamed the situation by announcing the making of a Pixar-less Toy Story 3.
 The matter was subsequently settled with John Lasseter ascending to become the Chief Creative Officer at Disney.
 There Lasseter has been instrumental in turning around the studios direction from its slump in the early 00s.
 There is a certain irony to this in that one of the first things that Lasseter did when he assumed the seat was to put an end to the studios cynical process of spinning out cheaply made DVD-released sequels to their animated hits see the likes of The Return of Jafar (1994), Lady and the Tramp II: Scamps Adventure (2001), Return to Never Land (2002), The Jungle Book 2 (2003), Bambi II (2006) etc. The irony about this is that as soon as he curtailed this process, one of the first things that Pixar did was release an animated sequel to one of their most popular films.
-In fact, the subsequent Pixar slate became almost completely filled with sequels, including Cars 2 (2011), Monsters University (2013), Finding Dory (2016) and and Cars 3 (2017).
+In fact, the subsequent Pixar slate became almost completely filled with sequels, including Cars 2 (2011), Monsters University (2013), Finding Dory (2016), Cars 3 (2017) and The Incredibles 2 (2018).
 In order for this not to seem like a double standard, this places a huge onus on Toy Story 3 to have to stand up to its predecessors, lest it be seen as yet another cynically motivated Disney animated sequel.

 The massive challenge that Pixar face in making Toy Story 3 is to create something that still has the originality and integrity that goes into all Pixar films.
 For an example of how badly and soullessly Toy Story 3 could have emerged, look no further than Shrek Forever After (2010) released three weeks earlier.
 The problem is also that the series basic premise of the secret life of toys is limited in story options.
 The idea of toys that idolize their master is not something bursting with endless possibilities, especially in that the films show their human hero getting older and outgrowing playing with his toys.
 All of that said, Toy Story 3 does manage to wring some new and original things out of the premise and takes the series in different directions.
 For a certain amount of the way into the film, I sat there thinking that all it seemed to be doing was bringing the familiar characters on and by now with two films behind them, this has become quite an ensemble and giving each of them a piece that plays to their familiar comedic quirks.
 Some of the film touches familiar territory sections where the toys are separated and must go on an epic journey into the big outside world; Woody trying to assert his authority and get the others to believe him; the three-eyed aliens that seem to do nothing other than worship The Claw; a big dramatic climactic number racing to save the toys from irretrievable separation/destruction.
 Here Toy Story 3 seems to be playing the safe and easy route in this respect.